 Rather than general-purpose assistants, we may see the emergence of specialized "writing partners" designed for specific types of writing—a creative writing partner for fiction, a technical writing partner for documentation, etc.

-The foundation laid by Samsung and Google has set the stage for this future—they demonstrated that AI writing on mobile could be both powerful and practical, opening the door for the innovations that will follow.
+The foundation laid by Samsung and Google in 2024 has set the stage for this future.
+They demonstrated that AI writing on mobile could be both powerful and practical, opening the door for the innovations we're seeing today in 2026 and the ones that will inevitably follow.

 As we look back at the impact of Samsung's and Google's innovations in mobile AI writing, it's worth considering how these technologies have changed our fundamental relationship with written communication.